SMB file shares in Azure Files

 - SMB versions: Which versions of SMB are allowed.
 Supported protocol versions are SMB 3.1.1, SMB 3.0, and SMB 2.1.
 By default, all SMB versions are allowed, although SMB 2.1 is disallowed if "require secure transfer" is enabled, because SMB 2.1 does not support encryption in transit.

 - Authentication methods: Which SMB authentication methods are allowed.
-Supported authentication methods are NTLMv2 and Kerberos.
+Supported authentication methods are NTLMv2 (storage account key only) and Kerberos.
 By default, all authentication methods are allowed.
 Removing NTLMv2 disallows using the storage account key to mount the Azure file share.
+Azure Files doesn't support using NTLM authentication for domain credentials.

 - Kerberos ticket encryption: Which encryption algorithms are allowed.
 Supported encryption algorithms are AES-256 (recommended) and RC4-HMAC.